 Five patients submitted responses.
 Patient responses indicated that they felt their care was safe and effective, that they were treated with compassion and that the service was well led.
-All patients indicated that they were very satisfied with each of these areas of their care.
-A number of patient responses included comments praising the quality of service provided by the practice.
+All patients indicated that they were either very satisfied or satisfied with each of these areas of their care.
+A number of patient responses included comments in which they highlighted their appreciation of all staff members whom they found to be very helpful, well informed, very knowledgeable and provided excellent patient care and treatment.

-Six staff submitted questionnaire responses.
+Four staff submitted questionnaire responses.
 Staff responses indicated that they felt patient care was safe, effective, that patients were treated with compassion and that the service was well led.
-All staff indicated that they were very satisfied with each of these areas of patient care.
+All staff indicated that they were either satisfied or very satisfied with each of these areas of patient care.